gpl-gowthamchand/c-programming/identifiers_variables.md

 - Use **global variables** for data shared across multiple functions.
 - Use **static variables** to preserve state between function calls.
 - Use **extern variables** for sharing data between different source files.
+- Use **constants** for values that should not change (like mathematical constants, array sizes).

 ---

-Identifiers and variables are fundamental for organizing and managing data in your
+Identifiers, variables, and constants are fundamental for organizing and managing data in your